A Man’s Man!

 Who is Matt Dillon?
 Marshall Matt Dillon is a fictional character played on radio and television by the great Jame Arness in the western drama Gunsmoke.

-Be sure to add your comments in the “Leave a Reply” section at the bottom of this page
+Please leave your comments in the “Leave a Reply” section at the bottom of this page

 What town did Marshall Matt Dillon reside in?